Food concerns mount in Vanuatu after monster cyclone

 Sune Gudnitz, Pacific head of the U.N.
 Office for the Coordination of Humanitarian Affairs, said getting food supplies to isolated communities was a concern.

 "The challenge of getting things out, whether it's people or goods, remains.
-We want to avoid creating a bottleneck in (Vanuatu capital) Port Vila, so we very quickly need to work out a plan for getting things out," Gudnitz said.
+We want to avoid creating a bottleneck in Port Vila, so we very quickly need to work out a plan for getting things out," Gudnitz said, referring to the Vanuatu capital.

 Two C130 aircraft carrying vehicles, engineers and emergency supplies could be seen preparing to depart from Port Vila airport for outer islands on Wednesday.

 The U.N.
-Children's Fund (UNICEF) said the government was kicking off a measles prevention campaign because of low immunization rates and a recent outbreak.
+Children's Fund (UNICEF) said the government was kicking off a measles prevention campaign because of low immunisation rates and a recent outbreak.

 Tourism, which accounts for about 40 percent of Vanuatu's economy, has also been badly affected, with Port Vila closed to cruise liners indefinitely.